 We Need to Talk About The New York Giants

 ‘Cracking under the pressure’ would also describe the Giants’ offensive line.
 Despite the notable signing of former Patriots left tackle Nate Solder, Pro Football Focus ranked the Giants’ O-line 21st in the league and Manning was sacked 47 times throughout the season.
 These issues with the offensive line forced the Giants and Manning to adopt a different play style - Manning focused on short underneath throws to move the chains rather than attempting big downfield plays to OBJ.
-In my opinion, the offensive line is the largest factor in Manning’s performance - he is not a young guy and he’s not a mobile guy - you have to protect him, you have to give him the time to make the big plays.
-Arguably, Nate Solder is the biggest issue with the line - I’m not suggesting he was the worst player on that line but he was signed from the dominant New England Patriots to a four year, $62 million contract.
-That is a lot of money for the Giants to pay and a big hit to the salary cap so they need to see production worthy of that spend and I’m afraid I didn’t see it.
-Admittedly, he played better in the second half of the season but for that money I want him to dominate the game and he simply didn’t.
+In my opinion, the offensive line is the most significant factor in Manning’s performance - he is not a young guy, and he’s not a mobile guy - you have to protect him, you have to give him the time to make the big plays.
+Arguably, Nate Solder is the biggest issue with the line - I’m not suggesting he was the worst player on that line, but he was signed from the dominant New England Patriots to a four year, $62 million contract.
+That is a lot of money for the Giants to pay and a big hit to the salary cap, so they need to see production worthy of that spend, and I’m afraid I didn’t see it.
+Admittedly, he played better in the second half of the season, but for that money I want him to dominate the game, and he simply didn’t.
 It is a bad contract - that is the simple truth.